JacobGomez325/benin-portfolio-v2/add.portfolio-en.md

 ```

 For now, we only have 3 social networks, but everything is optional.
 If you only have Twitter, just provide your handle.
 If you don't have LinkedIn, you can remove the key from the object, everything is optional.

+12. **Submit a pull request**

+Once the data is added, submit a PR for validation.